marcglasberg/async_redux/README.md

    => state.todoState.todos.where((todo) => (todo.user == user)).toList();
 ```

-###Reselectors
+### Reselectors

 Suppose you use a `ListView.builder` to display user names as list items.
-In you `StoreConnector`, you could create a `ViewModel` that, given the item index, returns a user name:
+In your `StoreConnector`, you could create a `ViewModel` that, given the item index, returns a user name:

 ```dart
 state.users[index].name;